 The charm of the village is evident when you enter from either end of the main road.
 One end of the road leads through a narrow valley road through tall trees passing unusual houses with intriguing names like Fountains Cottage.
 The other end of the road drops steeply down The Shute past more beautiful 'Victorian Cottages' and craggy rocks before passing a story book style gate lodge that leads to a hidden grotto of shells and skulls.
 Onwards on the main road passing another small elephant topped grotto, once the source of fresh water for the village. #grotto #victorianvillas #victoriancottages

-Onwards a few steps beyond on the other side of the road is the village pond full of huge carp and small fishes along with resident ducks and annoying slider turtles.
+Onwards a few steps beyond on the other side of the road is the village pond full of huge carp and small fishes along with resident ducks.

 Our garden is crammed with an assortment of unusual plants that grow easily here compared with other regions of the Isle of Wight because of the climate.
 Space is very tight and so the plants have spread into many garden pots.
 The village organise an Open Garden annually that is online this year, so keep a lookout on our village facebook page @bonchurchvillage #opengardens

 The weather has been beautiful and in lockdown have felt extremely lucky to have very good bathing beaches a walk away.